Doctors

 Dehydration and Other Factors

-Dehydration, often stemming from high blood sugar levels, significantly contributes to dizziness in diabetics.
-Alongside dehydration, other factors like medication side effects, standing up too quickly, and concurrent illnesses could intensify dizziness.
+Dehydration from high blood sugar makes dizziness worse in diabetics.
+Other things like medication side effects, standing up too fast, and being sick can also make dizziness stronger.

 Symptoms Accompanying Dizziness in Diabetes